 Historical Administrative Law Materials: Florida administrative law materials (including decisions) are available from the Florida Administrative Law Report (352-375-8036) which, in addition to being the official reporter for most Florida administrative agencies, has a research service (that principally searches their administrative law-related databases).

-Jury Instructions: Florida Standard Jury Instructions are available on Westlaw (FLA-JICIV or FLA-JICRIM).
+Jury Instructions: The Florida Supreme Court posts Standard Jury Instructions for Civil, Criminal, and Contract & Business.
+They are also available on Westlaw (FLA-JICIV or FLA-JICRIM).

 Land Records: You can look up Florida real estate records using the Official records database posted by the relevant Clerk of the Circuit Court.
 Often it helps to search the relevant County Property Appraiser's database first.
 If you don't know the county, you can try a commercial public records vendor like TLO, Accurint Lexis or one of the other sources listed in the "Land Records" and "Title Searches" sections of the Real Estate entry.

-Legislative History: For information about Florida legislative history, see the Guide to Florida Legislative History and/or the chapter on Florida in Legislative Intent Research: A 50-State Guide, published by the National Conference of State Legislatures.
+Legislative History: For information about Florida legislative history, see the Florida Legislative History and/or the chapter on Florida in Legislative Intent Research: A 50-State Guide, published by the National Conference of State Legislatures.
+One of the key documents in a Florida legislative history is the staff analysis.
+These are available back to 1998 from the Florida Senate Website Archive (first select your bill and then follow the links to the staff analysis).